 You may have the urge to adopt another dog to accompany your furry friend at home, but do dogs prefer to be with humans or other dogs?
-This question can confuse pet owners who notice their dog feels lonely, making them contemplate whether or not it needs a new canine friend or more time with their owners.
+This question can confuse pet owners.
+They notice their dog feels lonely, making them contemplate whether or not it needs a new canine friend or more time with their owners

 Aside from that, pet owners can also wish to have another family member, so they tend to get another furry friend.
 Adopting pets is an excellent idea, but do dogs like other dogs, or will they feel more anxious with new ones?
 You can read ahead to know more!